These results only include cohorts 1-8, 11 (see more detailed coverage report here). Additional survey data will be added at a future date.

 Gavi, WHO, and other global immunization partners are committed to reducing the number of “zero-dose children,” which is defined as a child who has not received any doses of diphtheria-, tetanus-, and pertussis-containing vaccines.
 In Nigeria’s Routine Immunization Schedule, these are included in the Penta vaccine.

-The percentage of zero-dose children decreased by a total of 17 percentage points after the program was rolled out.
+The percentage of zero-dose children decreased by a total of 25 percentage points at the 24-month follow-up.

 This data is useful as we seek to understand any gaps between female and male children, bringing vaccine equity to all infants in our operating areas.
 Equipped with this data, we can tailor awareness activities to ensure that all children have equal uptake regardless of their sex and that no groups are being left behind.

 Caregivers who reported their children received at least one vaccine were asked why they chose to vaccinate their children.
-The most common answer was “to prevent disease or illness,” with the percentage being slightly higher after the rollout of New Incentives’ program.
+The most common answer was “to prevent disease or illness,” with the percentage staying roughly the same, suggesting that the knowledge of the benefits of vaccination after 24 months did not change very much.

-The cash incentive was only cited by five respondents at baseline (before program rollout) and six respondents at first follow-up surveys (after program rollout), indicating that the incentive was not the main motivating factor.
-This suggests that change that is driven by the incentive enables caregivers to act on the positive motivations that already exist.
+The incentive was cited by no more than four respondents at baseline and both follow-ups, indicating that the incentive was not the main motivating factor.
+This could suggest that the incentive is not influencing people’s choices, but could also suggest that change that is driven by the incentive enables caregivers to act on the positive motivations that already exist.

-We are continuing to conduct baseline surveys in areas we plan to expand to, as well as follow-up surveys in areas where we are currently operating.
+We are continuing to conduct follow-up surveys in areas where we are currently operating.
 We will continue to do so to measure the impact of the program on immunization coverage over time and will update this page as additional data is published.